AbdelrahmanBl/laravel-uploadable/README.md

 APP_URL=https://your-domain.com
 ```
 ## Usage
-To use this package, import the HasUploadable trait in your model:
+To use this package, import the FileCast in your model:
-And then, configure your uploadable fields for images and files inside your model.
+And then, configure the $casts of your model with the FileCast class.
 ```
-use Bl\LaravelUploadable\Casts\FileCast;    # For public disk driver use Bl\LaravelUploadable\Casts\S3FileCast;  # For s3 disk driver
+use Bl\LaravelUploadable\Casts\FileCast;

 class User extends model
 {